garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Resource-based.md

 Distributes load based on what resources each server has available at the time.
-Specialized software (called an "agent") running on each server measures that server's available
+Specialized software (called an "agent") running on each server measures that server's available CPU & memory, & [[Load Balancer]] queries the agent before distributing traffic to that s